 Have new partner anxiety?
-Don’t let erectile dysfunction derail your dating life, especially for this Valentine's day.
+Don’t let erectile dysfunction and sexual performance issues derail your dating life, especially for this Valentine's Day.
 Some of you are probably seeing someone new, and it’s been a while since you’ve been intimate with someone.
 If this sounds like you, you're also probably wondering:

 “But, what happens when my date shows up and my erection doesn't?”

 We’ve all been there...